simeononsecurity/simeononsecurity.ch/content/articles/user-training-vs-advanced-tech-cybersecurity/index.en.md

 **Frequent and Interactive Training**

-User training is not a one-time event.
+User training isn't a one-time event.
 It should be an ongoing process with regular updates.
 Interactive training sessions and simulated phishing exercises can keep users engaged and help reinforce cybersecurity principles.

 **Tailored Training**